leizerbeam/soteria/README.md

 ## What is Soteria?

-Soteria is a set of K8s Native Data Protection Policies using open source CNCF projects such as OPA Gatekeeper and Kyverno.
+Soteria is a set of K8s Native Data Protection Policies using open source CNCF Kubernetes Native Security Policies OPA Gatekeeper and Kyverno.
 In Greek mythology, Soteria is the goddess of safety and salvation, deliverance, and preservation from harm.
-Translated to an IT context, Soteria aims to enforce the protection of IT infrastructure and data from IT risks such as security incidents (ransomware), disasters (both natural and accidental), human error, and other incidents that would impact the availability of cloud native applications and services.
+Translated to an IT context, Soteria aims to **enforce** the protection of IT infrastructure and data from IT risks such as security incidents (ransomware), disasters (both natural and accidental), human error, and other incidents that would impact the availability of cloud native applications and services.

 Soteria implements the [WG-Policy Management Whitepaper](https://github.com/kubernetes/community/blob/c61508a8651fcb49036188410becc36a3750217b/sig-security/policy/kubernetes-policy-management.md) in a data protection context.